fzago-cray/liblustre/README.md

 -   dot\_lustre\_name is gone.
 -   llapi\_fid2path will return an empty string instead of / if the mountpoint is given. recno and linkno can now be NULL.
+-   reading an HSM event is non blocking. llapi_hsm_copytool_register() can return -EWOULDBLOCK so the caller should handle that condition.

 ### logging